Watson-Glaser Critical Thinking Appraisal (W-GCTA)

 - Technical Manual

-- Measures thinking, reasoning and intelligence
+- Measures critical thinking ability, reasoning and intelligence

-- Suggests critical-thinking based job behaviours
+- Suggests critical thinking based job behaviours for success at workplace

 - Actionable reports – Profile, Interview, and Development